artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 nop
 ```

-Answer the following questions for the Single-Cycle Processor:

-a.
-Simulate the program cycle-by-cycle and stop when the ```beq``` instruction is executing.
-Explain the values of each of the data/control signals obtained in the simulation.

 Answer the following questions for the 5-stage Pipelined Processor:

 a.
 Identify the data dependencies that exist in the code and explain how they are resolved in the processor.
 Draw the pipeline diagram.